-How would you describe the International Business Programme?
+How would you describe the International Business Program?

 And while BScBA students may not be the experts in finance or for example accounting, the assets you gain help transition to become specialized in almost any industry of your choosing.

-What is your advice for current BScBA student and recent graduates?
+What is your advice for current BScBA students and recent graduates?

 I strongly believe BScBA students are well prepared for the next steps in their studies and career compared to other students.
 Like many politicians, I like to list things.

 - You are more confident – trust in that confidence when it comes getting that dream job of yours.

 - You are more prepared for actual work – industries like consulting are all about learning new topics very quickly, applying your existing knowledge and performing with integrity.
 You learn to work with different people and aim little bit higher.
 This is what BScBA is also all about.